This is your DMA Member information page related to entry to the DMA.

-Tips for viewing For a Dreamer of Houses:
+Tips for viewing a ticketed special exhibition:

-This exhibition will be FREE for DMA Members; however, both a General Admission and Special Exhibition reservation with a timed ticket is still required for every person, regardless of age.
+All exhibitions are FREE for DMA Members; however, both a General Admission and Special Exhibition reservation with a timed ticket is still required for every person, regardless of age.
 As a friendly reminder, Supporter level ($100) members are eligible for two tickets per day; all other member levels are eligible for four tickets per day.

 FREQUENTLY ASKED QUESTIONS

 - Free general admission entry to the DMA now requires a timed ticket secured in advance in order to maintain a limited capacity.
 General admission includes viewing the Museum’s collection galleries and most exhibitions.